 I hope in this post I can clarify some of the confusion surrounding testosterone levels and hormone tests.
 I’ll be straight with you.
 This stuff is super confusing.
 I’ve done my best to synthesize all the disparate info out there into an easy-to-read format for the layman and have sought to create the most accessible resource on the web.
-But, I’m not a scientist or doctor, and may have gotten a few things wrong.
-If any of you professional endocrinologists see an error, I welcome your corrections.
+But, I’m not a scientist or doctor, and you may receive more accurate information by consulting a medical professional.

 Total and Free Testosterone Levels

-Before we begin, I want to reiterate the fact that there are three different types of testosterone floating in your body: free testosterone, SHBG-bound testosterone, and albumin-bound testosterone.
+Before we begin, I want to reiterate a fact we’ve previously discussed in this series: there are three different types of testosterone floating in your body: free testosterone, SHBG-bound testosterone, and albumin-bound testosterone.
 When you get tested, there are two tests you can get: total testosterone and free testosterone.

 Total testosterone is the total amount of T floating in your blood at the time of the test: free, SHBG-bound, and albumin-bound combined.
 Total testosterone is typically measured in ng/dl, or nanograms per decilitre.

 Free testosterone is the measurement of — you guessed it — free testosterone (which often includes albumin-bound testosterone as well because it can easily convert to free T).
 Free T is typically measured in picograms per milliliter.
 As we’ll discuss later in this post, because free testosterone makes up such a tiny, tiny percentage of your total T, it’s really hard to measure accurately.
 So, when you see research on normal testosterone levels, it usually focuses on total testosterone.
 Consequently, most of the numbers in this post will be about total T levels.
 With that said, I do include some references to research that indicates what average and optimal free testosterone levels are.

 What’s a “Normal” Testosterone Level?